stegiopast/wf-nanoribolyzer/README.md

 │   ├── most_abundant_template_driven.bed       # Bed file visualizing fragment abundance in igv.
 Only fragments carrying more than mean * 2.stdd reads.
 │   └── template_driven_analysis.bed            # Log file of template_based_analysis script
 │
-├── fragment_hdbscan_analysis                   # Outputs of template free clustering approaches.
-Same structure is given for fragment_intensity_analysis.
-│   │
-│   ├── alignment_df.csv                        # List of aligned reads with aligned sequences reconstructed by cigarstrings, includes start and end sites on the reference
-│   ├── fragment_df.csv                         # For each fragment being determined by template free association a consensus sequence, proportional sequence, read ids, absolute and relative number of reads are provided
-│   ├── fragment_df_simple.csv                  # A simpler form of the table above
-│   ├── unclustered_reads_df.csv                # Stores all reads, which could not be clustered in a read group.
-The table has an equal format as alignment_df.csv
-│   ├── no_template.bed                         # Representation of all fragments found with template free clustering approaches.
-│   ├── most_abundant_no_template.bed           # Fragments found with template free clustering approaches carrying more than mean * 2stdd of the reads
-│   ├── top_150_no_template.bed                 # Top 150 Fragments found with template free clustering carrying most of the reads
-│   ├── intensity_matrix.png                    # Intensity matrix used for the clustering approach with 300 clusters carrying the most reads.
-Clusters are shown as red rectangles of which the upper left corner represents common (start,end) sites.
-│   └── fragment_analysis.log                   # Log file of fragment_hdbscan_analysis script
-│
 ├── readtail_analysis                           # Extract the last 20 nucleotides in every reads before the polyA tail.
 Output of this folder can be used for motif enrichment analysis
 │   │
 │   ├── X.txt                                   # List of 20 nucleotide long sequences of readtails before polyA tail for all reads associated with literature fragment (X).